Hadayetullah/cybercraft-bangladesh-backend/README.md

 ### Note:

-Make sure the front-end.
+Make sure the front-end is setup.
 If not please visit the repo at https://github.com/Hadayetullah/cybercraft-bangladesh-frontend and see the readme instruction.